 We are getting close to completing the sunroom (after 3+ months!), so I thought it’d be a great time to share our sunroom design inspiration with y’all!
 First of all, the fact that our fixer upper came with a sunroom has been an absolute dream come true and we are so grateful – sunrooms always seemed like such a fun, southern luxury!
-While ours hasn’t always been pretty (before) and the process has taken quite a bit longer than we expected (as has been the theme), it has quickly become my favorite room in our house and I’ve had so much fun dreaming up a welcoming, restful space to escape to (ha!) and host intimate gatherings with loved ones.
+While fixing ours up has taken quite a bit longer than we expected (as has been the theme), it has quickly become my favorite room in our house and I’ve had so much fun dreaming up a welcoming, restful space to escape to (ha!) and host intimate gatherings with loved ones.

 - Cohesive design fitting the rest of the home.
 We installed divided light windows + decorative molded panels under the windows to match the architectural design of the rest of the house.
 To me, it finally just looks the way it was supposed to have looked all along. 🙂